 Nothing is more frustrating for a sales person than a deal that goes dark.
 You can’t get access to the decision maker.
 Your boss repeatedly asks you when the deal is going to close.
 Your bonus is on the line and you’re blind.
 Sales leaders have to provide clarity so their seller can advance the opportunity.
-As a guide, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to pages 168 – 171 of the PDF and review the buyer research phase of the workbook.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 The number one reason opportunities go dark is lack of alignment between buyer and seller.
 An example is the seller providing pricing early while the buyer has unanswered questions.